satnam-sandhu/ASTGenerator/README.md

             methodName print
             literal 15
 ```
-Change the the content of `Blabla.java`  to generate your own AST.
+Change the content of `Blabla.java`  to generate your own AST.

 ## Grammar